invoiceninja/dockerfiles/README.md

 git pull
 ```

+It is recommended to perform a backup before.
 You may need to manually merge any changes that cannot be merged automatically by git.

 ### Thanks